SoumyaSagnik/Interview-Questions/Potential Questions/JavaScript/readme.md

 5. Explain event delegation.

-- Event delegation is atechnique in JavaScript that allows us to attach event listeners to parent element, instead of attaching each child of the parent element with a separate event listener.
+- Event delegation is a technique in JavaScript that allows us to attach event listeners to parent element, instead of attaching each child of the parent element with a separate event listener.

+- It is useful when there's a large number of child elements.
+It comes handy even while working with dynamic content where child elements are being added to the parent at runtime.

 ```javascript
 const parent = document.querySelector(".parent");